 Climbing is a sport that demands the entire body.
 So it’s only logical to strengthen the body through holistic training.
 Self-weight exercises that can also be performed at home without any problems are very popular.
-There are different training methods that focus on wholeness: functional fitness, calisthenics, freeletics, and CrossFit, for instance.
+There are different training methods that focus on wholeness: functional fitness, calisthenics and freeletics for instance.
 Common physical strength exercises include push-ups, abdominal training, dips, planks, and pull-ups.
 The use of aids like the Theraband also supports holistic training.
 Balancing antagonists, i.e. opposing muscles, has a high preventive benefit.
 This helps avoid finger problems, climber’s elbow, shoulder pain, and shoulder problems.

 The handstand is a fundamental skill.
 To be able to do the handstand at all takes a strong body.
 The training creates a strong foundation, which is also very useful for climbing.
 This includes strengthening the trunk muscles (for body tension), arms, and shoulders, promoting mobility in the arm joints, shoulders, and hips, as well as good balance.
 If you can master the handstand, you have good motor skills and the best conditions for climbing.